idiocc/accepts/documentary/1-API/index.md

 ## API

-The package is available by importing its default function:
+The package is available by importing its default class:

 ```js
 import Accepts from '@goa/accepts'